artemkv/artemkv.github.io/cryptography.md

 - But before you use the issuer's certificate, you have to validate it too
 - So you basically have to follow the chain of the certificates up to the **Root Certificate**
 - The Root Certificate is signed by itself
-- There is a very small number of root certificates and they come preinstalled with your OS by the OS vendor
+- There is a very small number of root certificates, and they come preinstalled with your OS by the OS vendor
 - In the end, you have to trust someone
 - You can create a request for a new certificate using openssl: